ANBI data and donation

-In accordance with the Governance Code Culture, the Stichting Omroep Muziek has a director/manager, Mr Roland Kieft, and a Supervisory Board.
-The Supervisory Board consists of Mr Jan Reinier van Angeren (chairman), Mr Ryclef Rienstra, Ms Janneke van der Wijk and Ms Hermineke van Bockxmeer.
+In accordance with the Governance Code for Culture, the Broadcasting Music Foundation has a director/manager, Mr. Maurits Haenen, and a Supervisory Board.
+The Supervisory Board is formed by Mr. Jan Reinier van Angeren (chairman), Mr. Ryclef Rienstra, Ms. Hermineke van Bockxmeer, Mr. Marlon Titler and Ms. Tanja Mlaker.

 The Supervisory Board determines the remuneration policy, the amount of the management remuneration and the amount of other remuneration components.
 The management remuneration is in accordance with the Collective Labour Agreement for Broadcast Music.

 The members of the Supervisory Board receive no remuneration for their work.

 (i) to maintain and operate a broadcasting orchestra and a broadcasting choir;